 Node.JS and Angular are some of the most popular web development frameworks.
-But, when it comes to the best tools for beginners, Ruby on Rails is at the top of the list.
+But, regarding the best tools for beginners, Ruby on Rails is at the top of the list.
 This article will explore Ruby on Rails and review some questions and resources about it.
 Further, we'll cover the basics of Ruby, its programming language.
 Are you ready to dive in?

 What is Ruby on Rails?

 Released in 2004 by David Heinemeier Hansson, Ruby on Rails (RoR) is a full-stack framework.
 It was initially created to build web and desktop apps.
 Further, it’s written in Ruby programming language and favors convention over configuration.
 The framework also emphasizes RESTful application design.

 Now that we know what we're discussing let's look at the advantages and disadvantages of using RoR.